jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "A poor compliment to human nature," thought Dr. Richards, "and a bitter commentary on the happiness of the rich.
 Metzerott, here, could find twenty to serve him in such a strait; but they are not hirelings."

-Perhaps twenty self-devoted friends was rather a large <p class="pagenum">Begin page 118</p> proportion for even a poor man; but Dr. Richards had been four hours on the road, and was nearly frozen, so his exaggeration may be forgiven, especially as he was on his horse before the reflection had passed through his mind.
+Perhaps twenty self-devoted friends was rather a large <hr><p class="pagenum">Page 118</p> proportion for even a poor man; but Dr. Richards had been four hours on the road, and was nearly frozen, so his exaggeration may be forgiven, especially as he was on his horse before the reflection had passed through his mind.

 At the first sound of Mr. Randolph's voice, Sally had re-opened the shop door, which she had closed behind her, and called out, "Cup o' coffee, Polly; be spry!" and as the doctor was about to ride away, there it was at his elbow, black, fragrant, and steaming hot.
 He swallowed it hastily, though he said afterwards that he could have dallied over every spoonful, like an old maid over her afternoon tea, so good it tasted.
 Then he disappeared with Henry Randolph into the storm.